- Schools and colleges

 Early Intervention Teams (EITs)

-- A Team Manager (responsible for two teams)
+- Two Team Managers (responsible for two teams each)

 - Educational Psychologists